sanyamjain036/create-express-mvc/README.md

 ### Get Started Immediately

-You **don’t** need to install or configure tools like express, cors, mongoose,dotenv or swagger.
+You **don’t** need to install or configure tools like express, cors, mongoose,dotenv, nodemon or swagger.
 They are preconfigured so that you can focus on the code.

 Create a project, and you’re good to go.